 First-Year and Transfer Student Support

-With the goal of building a network of support from day one, MEP provides numerous programs to link first-year freshmen and transfers with friends and resources on campus.
+With the goal of building a network of support from day one, MEP provides numerous programs to link first-year and transfer students with friends and resources on campus.

 Food for Thought Series

-The Food for Thought Series (a Chevron sponsored event) is led by MEP Leads and Advisors and will give new MEP students the opportunity to meet other students and discuss their new adventure here at Cal Poly.
-See below for more information including session topics and dates:
+The Food for Thought Series (a Chevron sponsored event) is led by MEP Leads and will give new MEP students the opportunity to meet other students and discuss their new adventure here at Cal Poly.
+Check our bi-weekly newsletter for session topics and dates for this quarter!

 Our MEP Leads are current MEP students who are here to welcome new students to Cal Poly, point out helpful MEP and campus resources, and help build community and make connections during their first year!

 Engineering (ENGR) 101

-ENGR 101 is a NSF funded course designed to support first-year students in the Multicultural Engineering Program who may feel a little unsure of their major choice and are interested in learing more about all 13 majors in the College of Engineering.
+ENGR 101 is a NSF funded course designed to support first-year students in the Multicultural Engineering Program who are interested in learing more about all 13 majors in the College of Engineering.
 By participating in ENGR 101, students will:

 - Understand and utilize Cal Poly resources that aid in your major exploration